-A super-oil absorbent Mattify Ultra face powder that can be used as a primer before applying your makeup, and also as a setting powder after foundation.
+A super oil-absorbent face powder for oily skin that can be used as a primer before applying your makeup, and also as a setting powder after foundation.
 This comes in a round sifter container, which is small enough to fit in your purse.
 The powder is clear, so you can use for touch-ups to absorb oil, without altering the color of your foundation.
 It's the best choice for those with very oily skin, because it stays looking matte for hours.
 When you do reapply, it doesn't look heavy and thick, it just gives off a fresh airbrushed look that makes pores disappear.

 Mattify ULTRA Powder for Oily Skin

 If you have oily skin, you are not alone!

 Many celebrities also have oily skin, for which their makeup artists must create a special foundation & powder routine.
 The infamous picture of Nicole Kidman’s powder snafu quickly became a viral blast to face powder.
 The key is to blend properly until the powder becomes invisible!
 If using a powder puff, gently pat and press onto skin until no color remains.
 When using a powder brush for application, rotate the brush in swirling motions until color disappears.
 Check out these amazing before & after pictures of famous women with oily skin.
 Face powder really can work magic!

 5 Tips for Applying Face Powder for Oily Skin